browserengineering/book/book/visual-effects.md

     [calibrate their screen][calibrate] to display colors accurately.
-    For the rest of us, the software still communicates with the display in terms of standard red, green, and blue colors, and the display hardware converts to whatever pixels it uses.
+    For the rest of us, the software still communicates with the display in terms of standard red, green, and blue colors, and the display hardware converts them to whatever pixels it uses.

 [^opaque]: Alpha is implicitly 255, meaning opaque, in this case.